seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **SATURNINUS**
 Romans, do me right:
 Patricians, draw your swords: and sheathe them not
-Till Saturninus be Rome’s emperor.
+Till Saturninus be Rome's emperor.
-Andronicus, would thou wert shipp’d to hell,
+Andronicus, would thou wert shipp'd to hell,
-Rather than rob me of the people’s hearts!
+Rather than rob me of the people's hearts!

 **LUCIUS**
 Proud Saturnine, interrupter of the good